 Just think of it like the progress bar that you see when watching a streaming video, except that instead of a simple colored line indicating your position in the video, you see a row of thumbnails displaying each frame instead.

-Selecting a frame to edit within the Timeline panel allows you automatically display it in the main document window without having to mess around with the layer visibility in the Layers panel.
+Selecting a frame to edit within the Timeline panel allows you to automatically display it in the main document window without having to mess around with the layer visibility in the Layers panel.

 Step 3: Applying Your Edits